This post may contain affiliate links. Please read our disclosure policy.

 Can I make this coffee cake without the glaze?

-How should I store leftover blueberry coffee cake?
+How do I store leftover coffee cake?

 RELATED: 15 Easy Single Serving Dessert Recipes